-- For the year ended December 31, 2022, the Company generated adjusted income before taxes of \$150.5 million, which was \$3.8 million ahead of the target for the year set for annual cash-based incentive purposes, but was less than the \$168.7 million required to achieve the maximum payout level.
-As a result, each of our NEOs earned 117% of target under the Earnings component of the 2022 STIP. - For the year ended December 31, 2022, the Company generated an adjusted EBITDA margin of 15.0%, which was 50 basis points ahead of the target for the year set for annual cash-based incentive purposes, but was less than the 16.0% required to achieve the maximum payout level.
-As a result, each of our NEOs earned 133% of target under the EBITDA margin component of the 2022 STIP. - In recognition for their contributions to the Company during 2022, and performance against their individual objectives for the year, each of our NEOs earned between 150% and 200% of target under the individual objective component of the 2022 STIP. - On an enterprise level, we set aggressive performance metrics for performance awards.
-Over the three-year period from 2020 to 2022, our total stockholder return was 48%, which represents a 23% higher return than that of the S&P 600 Capital Goods Index over the same period.
-As a result, consistent with our pay-for-performance philosophy, the PSUs initially granted to NEOs in 2020, which were tied to the same three-year period, were earned at 125% of target in 2022.
+- For the year ended December 31, 2023, the Company generated adjusted income before income taxes of \$204.9 million, which was \$37.3 million, or 22%, ahead of the target for the year set for annual cash-based incentive purposes, and \$19.7 million, or 11%, above the maximum payout level.
+On a year-over-year basis, the adjusted income before income taxes generated by the Company was up \$54.4 million, or 36%.
+As a result, each of our NEOs earned 200% of target under the Earnings component of the 2023 STIP. - For the year ended December 31, 2023, the Company generated an adjusted EBITDA margin of 16.6%, which was 180 basis points ahead of the target for the year set for annual cash-based incentive purposes, and 60 basis points above the 16.0% required to achieve the maximum payout level.
+On a year-over-year basis, the adjusted EBITDA margin generated by the Company was up 160 basis points.
+As a result, each of our NEOs earned 200% of target under the EBITDA margin component of the 2023 STIP. - In recognition for their contributions to the Company during 2023, and performance against their individual objectives for the year, each of our NEOs earned the maximum level of achievement under the individual objective component of the 2023 STIP. - On an enterprise level, we set aggressive performance metrics for performance awards.
+Over the threeyear period from 2021 to 2023, our total stockholder return was 137%, which represents a 108% higher return than that of the S&P 600 Capital Goods Index over the same period.
+As a result, consistent with our pay-for-performance philosophy, the PSUs initially granted to NEOs in 2021, which were tied to the same three-year period, were earned at 132% of target in 2023.

-The following graph compares the cumulative total return to stockholders of the Company's common stock relative to the cumulative total return of the S&P 600 Capital Goods Index over this three-year performance period.
-The graph assumes that the value of the investment in the Company's common stock, and in each index, was \$100 on December 31, 2019 and assumes reinvestment of all dividends through December 31, 2022:
+The following graph compares the cumulative total return to stockholders of the Company's common stock relative to the cumulative total return of the S&P 600 Capital Goods Index over the four-year period from 2020 to 2023.
+The graph assumes that the value of the investment in the Company's common stock, and in each index, was \$100 on December 31, 2019 and assumes reinvestment of all dividends through December 31, 2023:

-Over the three-year period from 2020 to 2022, compensation actually paid to our PEO and the average compensation paid to non-PEO NEOs have generally aligned with the changes in our key financial performance metrics, as indicated in the graph below:
+Over the four-year period from 2020 to 2023, compensation actually paid to our PEO and the average compensation paid to non-PEO NEOs have generally aligned with the changes in our key financial performance metrics, as indicated in the graph below: